 Water provided to Marana customers is pumped from groundwater wells located throughout seven water systems owned and operated by the Town of Marana.
 Marana Water employees sample wells and the distribution systems to ensure we continually meet drinking water regulations established by the US Environmental Protection Agency (EPA).
 For more information about water quality and the EPA click here.

 consumer confidence reports

 Each year Marana Water tests for, creates and mails a Consumer Confidence Report (CCR) for each of our water systems.
 These reports show the historic water quality results and how we meet the drinking water standards.
-Click below to access electronic versions of the 2017 reports.
-A hard copy was mailed in June 2018, and copies are available at the office.
+Click below to access electronic versions of the 2018 reports.

 To continue providing high quality service and product for our customers, we began a voluntary sampling program for unregulated compounds.
 Click below to learn more.

 lead and copper rule